 View this post on Instagram

-After shutting down for two days this week, the organization has also come up with some additional precautions, which go into effect today, in hopes of avoiding overcrowding and health risks.
+The organization has come up with some additional precautions, in hopes of avoiding overcrowding and health risks.

 On top of limiting the number of customers able to shop at any given time, all vendor tents will be be placed at least 10 feet away from one another.
 Additional demarcations will also help shoppers stay at least six feet apart when approaching booths to pay.